 1. Can police perform a search of your cell phone without a warrant?

-In general, no. The U.S. Supreme Court has ruled that the police must have a valid search warrant, based upon probable cause, before they can perform a cell phone search.1
+In general, no. The U.S. Supreme Court in Riley v.
+California has ruled that the police must have a valid search warrant, based upon probable cause, before they can perform a cell phone search.1

 This court decision is consistent with the Fourth Amendment of the U.S. Constitution which protects people from unreasonable searches and seizures by the government.